christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 'Ashkenazi', or 'Ashkuza', was the name given to the Scythians by the ancient Akkadians.
 The Assyrians called the Scythians "Asguzaya" and the ancient Persians called the Scythians 'Saka'.
 In Biblical Hebrew, the Ashkuz (Ashkenaz) are considered to be a direct offshoot from the Gimirri, known as the Cimmerians to the ancient Greeks.
 Cimmerians were a Middle Eastern offshoot of the Celtic Cimbri tribe.

+Jerusalem = I(J)ERU-SAR-AM, meaning "The Holy City of the Scythian King".
+The SAR element (Scythian for king/royal) embedded in the name of the 'holy city' confirms the Judean state, like Rome, was nothing more than a military garrison run by the Bosphoran elite.

 These Sarmatian-Celtic (Galatian) males mixed with Neolithic Anatolian women before their descendants moved into Egypt (Apiru or Habiru) and Caanan and then mixed with indigenous people in those places.
 Celtic Jews (Iudii) then disappeared after the Bar Kokhba Revolt when Emperor Hadrian decimated their population.
 Modern Ashkenazi Jews are a hodgepodge of native Canaanites (a mix of Canaanites, Edomites, and other Levantine peoples, as well as, proto-Arab Natufians (Natufians had ~20% higher Basal Eurasian -- Basal means with sub-Saharin African, North Africa was green/fertile so Africans could cross the Sahara)) and Neolithic proto-Sicilians who originated in Anatolia [^4] with minor Celtic Cimbri and Celtic Galatian from Anatolia.

 The rest of the jewish religion and identity came from later incarnations of this imperial cult: I(J)upiter was also called Jove or Iove to the Romans.
 The Latin pronunciation of Iove would have been Yoh-Way, i.e Yahweh/Yhwh, so Yahweh Saboath, the god of the Hebrew bible, is I(J)ove (Roman Zeus) Sabazios (Thracian Zeus).